Sorry, you need to enable JavaScript to visit this website.

 Primary education consists of integrated primary and lower secondary education.
 The education institutions at which primary and lower secondary education takes place is called primary and lower secondary schools (folkeskole).

 After primary and lower secondary education, students are free to choose the educational path they wish.
 In brief, the choice is between academically oriented general upper secondary education programmes and vocational upper secondary education programmes.
 After completion of an upper secondary education programme, there is a great variety in the students’ educational opportunities.
-In general, general upper secondary education qualifies students for further studies at the level of higher education, while vocational upper secondary education qualifies students for the labour market.
+In general, upper secondary education programmes give access to apply for admission to a higher education program, while vocational education and training qualifies students for the labour market.
+See section 6.9 for recent developments.

 General upper secondary education programmes in Denmark